micro-os-plus/utils-lists-xpack/README.md

 - v3.x: rework, with templates instead of separate static classes;
 - v2.x: the C++ namespace was renamed from `os` to `micro_os_plus`;
 - v1.x: the code was extracted from the mono-repo µOS++ project.

+## Credits

+Many thanks to [distortos](https://distortos.org) wher I saw for the first time such lists used in a RTOS.

 ## License